Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Effective equations of motion and phenomenology

 For polymer $\mathcal{A}$, again fixing the phase so that $\mathcal{A}_I = 0$, the solution we obtain is given by

 while for polymer $\mathcal{E}$ the solution is

 These solutions can be seen to contain a frequency shift of order $\nu^2$ or $\mu^2$, and a cubic correction term.
 The frequency shifts in both cases are nearly identical; this is because while the role of conjugate variables has been interchanged in the solutions, the form has remained unchanged.
-The second, cubic term can also be re-written, and thought of, as an introduction of higher harmonics using angle identities.
-In observations, the frequency shift may be rather more important to account for than the excited harmonics, as the frequency shift can manifest as a phase shift that has considerable time to develop as a wave traverses cosmological distances.
+The second, cubic term can also be rewritten, and thought of, as an introduction of higher harmonics using angle identities.
+In observations, the frequency shift may be more important to account for than the excited harmonics.
+This is because the frequency shift can manifest as a phase shift that has considerable time to develop as the wave traverses cosmological distances.
 In Fig.~\ref{fig:A-time-evol} we demonstrate this, comparing the perturbative solution to the exact and classical ones for the time-independent case.

 We can also analyze the above perturbative solutions and obtain some insight into the speed of propagation of the waves.
-For that, we note that the dominant contributions to equations~\eqref{eq:polyA-Abar-pert} and \eqref{eq:polyE-Abar-pert} can be written as
+For that, we note that the dominant contributions to Eqs.~\eqref{eq:polyA-Abar-pert} and \eqref{eq:polyE-Abar-pert} can be written as

 Comparing with the classical solution where we identify $ka^{2}=\omega_{c}$, with $\omega_{c}$ being the classical angular speed, we notice that up to first order the polymer angular speeds are